adrianschlatter/ppf.sample/docs/README.md

 * tox

 [Note: The first part of this document is mainly template text.
-But the Chapter "About ppf.sample" is actual explanation of why ppf.sample is how it is.]
+But the Chapter "About ppf.sample" is explaning oeouf why ppf.sample is how it is.]

 # Installation